kiliankoe/swift-outdated/README.md

 Since `swift-outdated` installs with its name, it can be called just like a subcommand of Swift itself via `swift outdated`.

-If you installed `swift-outdated` via Mint, it has to be called using mint like `mint run outdated`.

 ```
 $ swift outdated